Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 44. What is Charles’s law?

-A law that states that a gas volume varies with temperature at constant pressure
+Charles’s law states that the volume of a gas is directly proportional to its temperature at constant pressure.

 45. What is a Kelvin?